slam10s/may-madness/docs/2020-21/ncaam/matches/R1_37-38_MICH_vs_ARIZ.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Arizona should win 4 or more singles matches _20%_ of the time.
+- Arizona should win 4 or more singles matches *20%* of the time.
-- Michigan should win 4 or more singles matches _48%_ of the time.
+- Michigan should win 4 or more singles matches *48%* of the time.
-- The winner of the doubles point will decide the match the other _32%_ of the time.
+- The winner of the doubles point should decide the match the other *32%* of the time.
-- If Arizona wins the doubles point, their chances of winning the dual improve to _52%_.
+- If Arizona wins the doubles point, their chances of winning the dual improve to *52%*.
-- If Michigan wins the doubles point, their chances of winning the dual improve to _80%_.
+- If Michigan wins the doubles point, their chances of winning the dual improve to *80%*.

 ------